Mayor & Council

 There is also a group email address for all Council members.
 If sending a group email, please include your complete postal mailing address for our communication records.

-Michael Smith served two terms as a Councillor before being elected to the Office of Mayor by acclamation in 2011 and again 2014.
+Michael Smith served two terms as a Councillor before being elected to the Office of Mayor by acclamation in 2011 and again in 2014.

 Mayor Smith previously served on the West Vancouver School Board from 1982-1990.
 He was Chairman of the Finance and Facilities Committees of the Board for all eight years and was Board Chairman in 1985-1986.

 Mayor Smith is the Chair of the West Vancouver Police Board and has also served on the North Shore Union Board of Health, on several municipal committees and is an Honorary Director of the Lions Gate Hospital Foundation.
 Mayor Smith is a Director of Metro Vancouver and a member of the Metro Electoral Area, Performance and Audit and Regional Planning Committees.

 A West Vancouver resident for over 55 years, he graduated from West Vancouver high school and the University of British Columbia.
 For over 30 years, Mayor Smith has owned M.R.
 Smith Limited, a wholesale petroleum products distributor.
 Prior to this, he worked as a territory manager for a major oil company, a research analyst for an investment dealer and as an account executive for a national commercial lender.
 Mayor Smith has owned businesses involved in newspaper publishing, real estate lending and investments.

 Mary-Ann Booth was elected to Council in 2011.

-A native of Greater Vancouver, Mary-Ann was educated in public schools in the region, and holds Commerce and Law degrees from the University of British Columbia.
-She practiced law for almost 20 years, holding positions as a civil litigator, business law lecturer, Provincial crown prosecutor and in-house counsel.
+A native of Greater Vancouver, Mary-Ann was educated in public schools in the region and holds Commerce and Law degrees from the University of British Columbia.
+She practised law for almost 20 years, holding positions as a civil litigator, business law lecturer, Provincial crown prosecutor and in-house counsel.

 Mary-Ann served as a school trustee with the West Vancouver Board of Education from 2005 to 2011, the last three years as Chair.